I'd Like to Teach the World to Sing (In Perfect Harmony): Significance and reception

 In 2007, Campaign magazine called it "one of the best-loved and most influential ads in TV history".
 It served as a milestone—the first instance of the recording industry's involvement with advertising.

 Marketing analysts have noted Coca-Cola's strategy of marrying the idea of happiness and universal love of the product illustrated by the song.

-The commercial has continued receiving accolades in more recent times.
-In 2000, Channel 4 and The Sunday Times ranked the song 16th in the 100 Greatest TV Ads, while in 2005, ITV ranked the advertisement 10th in its list of the greatest advertisements of all time.
+The commercial has continued receiving accolades; in 2000, Channel 4 and The Sunday Times ranked the advertising jingle 16th in the 100 Greatest TV Ads while in 2005, ITV ranked the advertisement 10th in its list of the greatest advertisements.

 Singles

 The Hillside Singers

 After the TV commercial aired, radio stations began to get calls from people who liked it.
 Billy Davis' friends in radio suggested he record the song, but not as an advertising jingle.
 It became so popular that the song was rewritten without brand name references and expanded to three verses.
 Davis recruited a group of studio singers to take it on because The New Seekers did not have time to record it.
 The studio group named themselves The Hillside Singers to identify with the ad, and within two weeks the song was on the national charts.
-The Hillside Singers' version reached #13 on the Billboard Hot 100 and #5 on Billboard's Easy Listening chart.
+The Hillside Singers' version reached #13 on the Billboard Hot 100, #5 on Billboard's Easy Listening chart and #58 on the RPM charts in Canada.
 Billboard ranked this version as the No. 97 song for 1972.

 The New Seekers

 The New Seekers later recorded the song and sold 96,000 copies of their record in one day, eventually selling 12 million total.
-"I'd Like to Teach the World to Sing (In Perfect Harmony)" climbed to UK #1 and US #7 in 1971 and 1972.
-The song became a gold record in the U.S., and has also sold over a million copies in the UK.
-The Coca-Cola Company waived royalties to the song, and instead donated $80,000 in payments to UNICEF.
+"I'd Like to Teach the World to Sing (In Perfect Harmony)" climbed to #1 in the UK, #3 in Canada and #7 in the US in 1971 and 1972.
+The song became a gold record in the US and has also sold over a million copies in the UK.
+The Coca-Cola Company waived royalties to the song and instead donated $80,000 in payments to UNICEF.
 Billboard ranked this version as the No. 93 song for 1972.